 And it’s not only kids who are learning to demystify computers.
 Sansing mentions his colleague, K-5 librarian Melissa Techman, who commissioned some sixth- and eighth-grade students to teach her how to use Raspberry Pi.
 Shortly afterward, she began setting up programming lunch groups and said the tutorial “gave her confidence” to learn alongside her students.

 The big picture, as Sansing and Rushkoff note, is that these tools -- which, with the right resources, become more intuitive and less complex -- enable students and teachers to combat what Sansing calls “academic passivity” and allow students to make important connections that can help them to better understand their worlds, both online and off.
 Kim Wilkens, founder of the STEM-focused organization Teen Tech Girls, explained it succinctly to Sansing: “Being able to code opens new avenues to create and explore.
 [It] helps everyone build an understanding of the role of hardware and software in the technology we use and take for granted every day.”

 The children of today will grow up in a world with new means to express themselves.
 Unlike passive televisions, whose cathodes and inner workings were left to the TV repairman, the Internet and computer software are anything but passive.
 For real empowerment in a digital world, all of us need to understand not only how to interact with these tools, but how to make media ourselves.
 After all, someone has programmed these phones and computers to be “smart.”
 Isn’t it better to understand just how smart they are?

-For additional tools that help teachers teach students the basics of coding and game design, check out this Top Picks List: Best Engineering and Programming Tools.
+To see the most updated version of additional tools that help teachers teach students the basics of coding and game design as well as the rating of each app, game, or website, visit the Top Picks List:

 What are your favorite tools for teaching coding?